microsoft/cordova-plugin-code-push/README.md

 - __mandatoryContinueButtonLabel__ *(String)*: The label of the continue button in case of a mandatory update.
 Defaults to `"Continue"`.

 - __mandatoryUpdateMessage__ *(String)* - If a mandatory update is available and this option is set, the message will be displayed to the user in an alert dialog before downloading and installing the update.
 The user will not be able to cancel the operation, since the update is mandatory.
-Defaults to `"You will be updated to the latest version."`.
+Defaults to `"An update is available that must be installed."`.

 - __optionalIgnoreButtonLabel__ *(String)* - The label of the cancel button in case of an optional update.
 Defaults to `"Ignore"`.